Antique Books BAPSO Library 2010 Saint-OmerAntique books from the Agglomeration Library of the Saint-Omer area

 ©Antique books from the Agglomeration Library of the Saint-Omer area|Photo Carl - Tourisme en Pays de Saint-Omer

-A First Folio of Shakespeare in Saint-Omer
+Shakespeare's First Folio in Saint-Omer

-He even thinks the manuscript might be a First Folio, a first edition.
-Here, the first compilation of Shakespeare’s dramatic works, dating from 1623, seven years after his death.
-There must have been about 800 volumes of this edition, of which only 232 are still preserved in the world.
-By happy coincidence, Eric Rasmussen, a leading Shakespeare scholar at the University of Reno in Nevada, was visiting London to prepare for the five hundredth anniversary of the author’s death.
-Delighted with the discovery, he flew back and forth almost immediately after being contacted.
-A few minutes of analysis of the work were enough to convince him: it is indeed a first folio.
+In 2014, Rémy Cordonnier, head of heritage collections at BAPSO (Bibliothèque d’Agglomération du Pays de Saint-Omer), was reviewing volumes as part of the preparation of an exhibition on English literature when he came across a Shakespeare manuscript listed as dating from the 18th century.paration of an exhibition on English literature when he came across a Shakespeare manuscript listed as dating from the 18th century.
+The layout, the language used and the patina of the leather quickly gave him the impression of an older edition.
+He even thought the manuscript might be a First Folio, a first edition.
+This is the first compilation of Shakespeare’s theatrical works, dating from 1623, seven years after his death.
+There must have been around 800 volumes of this publication, of which only 232 are still preserved in the world.
+As luck would have it, Eric Rasmussen, a leading Shakespeare scholar at the University of Reno in Nevada, was visiting London to prepare for the five hundredth anniversary of the author’s death.
+Delighted by the discovery, he made the round trip almost immediately after being contacted.
+A few minutes’ analysis of the work was enough to convince him that it was indeed a first folio.
 This is the 233rd copy in the world and the 2nd in France (the other is in the Bibliothèque nationale de France).

 To be or not to be: yet it had been there for 400 years